 Disinsection is permitted under international law in order to protect public health, agriculture and the environment.
-The World Health Organization and the International Civil Aviation Organization stipulate two approaches for aircraft disinsection--either spray the aircraft cabin, with an aerosolized insecticide, while passengers are on board or treat the aircraft's interior surfaces with a residual insecticide (residual method) while passengers are not on board.
-Panama and American Samoa have adopted a third method, in which aircraft are sprayed with an aerosolized insecticide while passengers are not on board.
+The World Health Organization and the International Civil Aviation Organization stipulate two approaches for aircraft disinsection– (1) spray the aircraft cabin with an aerosolized insecticide while passengers are on board or (2) or spray or treat the aircraft's interior surfaces with a residual insecticide (residual method) while passengers are not on board.
+US territories American Samoa and Guam have adopted a third method, in which aircraft are sprayed with an aerosolized insecticide while passengers are not on board.

 Although the Report of the Informal Consultation on Aircraft Disinsection sponsored by the World Health Organization (November 6-10, 1995) concluded that aircraft disinsection, if performed appropriately, would not present a risk to human health, the report also noted that some individuals may experience transient discomfort following aircraft disinsection by aerosol application.

-Although relatively few countries now require that aircraft be disinsected, most countries reserve the right to do so, and, as such, could impose a disinsection requirement should they perceive a threat to their public health, agriculture or environment.
+Under the Chicago Convention, which governs international civil aviation, a country could impose a disinsection requirement should they perceive a threat to their public health, agriculture or environment.
 Accordingly, travelers are advised to check with their travel agent or airline reservations agent when booking flights or if they have questions about their final destination’s policy.
-Listed below are representatives of airlines who are knowledgeable on disinsection requirements.

 Countries requiring the disinsection of all in-bound flights with an aerosolized spray while passengers are on board:

 Areas of malaria, yellow fever and dengue fever

 |Hong Kong||All incoming aircraft from Zika-affected countries designated as WHO Category 1 or Category 2|

 All aircraft coming from areas affected by Zika virus transmission and areas where the Aedes aegypti carrier is present